-Source: tplan analysis based on project list 2021 updated at March 2022
+Source: tplan analysis based on project list 2021 updated in March 2023

 As already shown for the analysis of the maturity parameters, the highest level of financing commitment is an important indicator for the evaluation of the projects' implementation.
-Regarding financing, this is expressed by the share of "approved" financing.
+This is particularly expressed by the share of "approved" financing.
 This analysis excludes completed projects, as these projects must have already been financed completely.
 Thus, the calculation comprises the following steps:

-- A. the total cost of projects is provided (as a reference); - B. only projects with "official" costs are considered; - C. the total costs of ongoing or planned projects is provided (clear marking of MM/YYYY, which distinguished "completed" projects) = "relevant costs"; - D. for each financing source the total value is provided as a reference; - E. for each financing source the total value of "approved" finance is calculated in value; - F. and finally the Ratio E / D $\ast$ 100 can be calculated to demonstrate the financial status per financial source.
+- A. the total cost of projects is provided (as a reference); - B. only projects with "official" costs are considered; - C. the total costs of ongoing or planned projects is provided (clear marking of MM/YYYY, which distinguished "completed" projects) = "relevant costs"; - D. for each financing source, the total value is provided as a reference; - E. for each financing source, the total value of "approved" finance is calculated in value; - F. and finally, the Ratio E / D 100 can be calculated to demonstrate the financial status per financial source.

-The application of this procedure to the projects relevant for the development of the BA Corridor reveals the approval rates as displayed in Table 10 and Figure 11.
+The application of this procedure to the projects relevant to the development of the BA Corridor reveals the approval rates as displayed in Table 10 and Figure 11.

-The overall "official" costs of the ongoing and planned projects decreased from € 77.1 bn (PIR 1/2018) to € 72.2 bn (PIR 1/2019), € 71.8 bn (PIR 2/2019), € 70.7 bn (PIR 1/2020), and increased to € 74.4 bn (PIR 2/2020) and further to € 88.1 bn in PIR 1/2021, then it decreased to € 87.8 bn in the PIR 2/2021 and finally slightly decreased to € 86.4 bn in the current PIR 1/2022, mainly due to completion of some projects during the current update of the project list, as well as to costs' amendments undertaken in the recent project list update;
+- The overall "official" costs of the ongoing and planned projects decreased from € 77.1 bn (PIR 1/2018) to € 72.2 bn (PIR 1/2019), € 71.8 bn (PIR 2/2019), € 70.7 bn (PIR 1/2020), and increased to € 74.4 bn (PIR 2/2020) and further to € 88.1 bn in PIR 1/2021, then it decreased to € 87.8 bn in PIR 2/2021 and subsequently slightly decreased to € 86.4 bn in PIR 1/2022, and finally further decreased to € 82.1 bn in the current PIR 1/2023, mainly due to completion of some projects during the current update of the project list, as well as to costs' amendments undertaken in the recent project list update; - In total, the approval rate of the funds has remained stable since the last two PIRs. € 34 bn of the "relevant" costs are covered by "approved" funding, following reporting by the project promoters in the last project list update of 2023.
+This means that 41% of the official costs are currently covered by reliable funding commitments, compared to 34% in PIR 1/2018, 40% in PIR 1/2019, 42% in PIR 2/2019, 44% in PIR 1/2020, 44% in PIR 1/2021, 40% in PIR 2/2021 and PIR 1/2022;

-- In total, the approval rate of the funds remains stable since the last PIR. € 35 bn of the "relevant" costs are covered by "approved" funding, following reporting by the project promoters in the last project list update of 2022.
-This means that 40% of the official costs are currently covered by reliable funding commitments, compared to 34% in PIR 1/2018, 40% in PIR 1/2019, 42% in PIR 2/2019, 44% in PIR 1/2020, 41% in PIR 1/2021 and 40% in PIR 2/2021; - In turn, 60% of the planned/ongoing projects' official costs are either not financed, or the financing has not been approved yet, or no information about funding approval has been provided; - The increase of approval in absolute values refers to categories "State" and "EU", for the other financing sources decrease is noticeable (resulting from moving some projects to the completed section as well as moving some of the projects to other categories of financing).
+- In turn, 59% of the planned/ongoing projects' official costs are either not financed, or the financing has not been approved yet, or no information about funding approval has been provided; - The increase of approval in absolute values refers to categories "State", "Regional/local", and "Private".
+For the other financing sources decrease is noticeable (resulting from moving some projects to the completed section as well as moving some of the projects to other categories of financing).
 Particularly EU funding has been approved for more projects in the meantime.